osilander/203.311/Week12/Week12.md

 ```

-### Stepping through counts per million Normalisation and filtering with edgeR
+### Stepping through counts-per-million Normalisation and filtering with edgeR

 ```R